fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/02_virtual_functions.md

 The first option is simple - virtual destructors are necessary for correct destruction of objects viewed as a base type.
 Constructors can not be virtual because at the moment of creation of any type we exactly know which type is created.

-The second option is for "controlled inheritance" case - non-virtual destructor is unsafe (as it will not release resources) but making it protected removes the possibility to destroy and consequently the possibility to create (without intentional leaks) any object.
-This option is used for certain inheritance patters - the class with protected non-virtual destructor is only for further inheriting (not "derived enough" to be used).
-It's also [discussed in Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#discussion-make-base-class-destructors-public-and-virtual-or-protected-and-nonvirtual).
+The second option: non-virtual destructor is unsafe (as it will not release resources) but making it protected removes the possibility to destroy and consequently the possibility to create (without intentional leaks) any object.
+This option is used for certain (more advanced) patterns.
+It's [discussed in Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#discussion-make-base-class-destructors-public-and-virtual-or-protected-and-nonvirtual).

 ## longer heriarchies